 Polyphenols from blueberry leaves were prepared using the method of Li et al. [16].
-Further separation of phenolic compounds was carried out by a SP-HPLC system (Waters 1525) with a photodiode array detector (Waters 2998).
-The condition of SP-HPLC was as follows.
-Phenolic compounds from blueberry leaves were dissolved in methanol (50 %) with hydrochloric acid (0.5 %).
+Phenolic compounds were isolated by a SP-HPLC system (Waters 1525) with a photodiode array detector (Waters 2998).
+The condition of SP-HPLC was as follows: phenolic compounds from blueberry leaves were dissolved in methanol (50 %) with hydrochloric acid (0.5 %).
 A reversed-phase C18 column (xBridgeTM Prep C18 5 μm, OBDTM 19 × 100 mm column) was used to isolate individual compounds from blueberry leaf polyphenols at 28 °C. The mobile phases consisted of eluent A (aqueous solution, 0.1 % trifluoroacetic acid) and eluent B (methanol, 0.1 % trifluoroacetic acid).
 The A:B (v/v) linear gradient elution program was as follows.
 5 % B to 40 % B over 4 min, 40-48 % over 16 min, 48-52 % over 7 min, 52-58 % over 6 min, and this was held for 10 min before returning to the initial conditions.
 The flow rate was 3.5 mL/min and detection was conducted at 360 nm.
 The concentration of polyphenols was 2.5 g/L and the injection volume was 5 mL.
 Peak fractions of blueberry leaf polyphenols were collected manually according to SP-HPLC chromatogram, concentrated at 50 °C under rotator evaporator, and then freeze-dried.

 2.3 Preparation of squid extract

 Jumbo squid (Dosidicus gigas), from the Linxi aquatic product market, Jinzhou, China was frozen and stored at -20 °C. The squid was thawed at room temperature, then skinned, de-boned, and gutted.
-The muscle tissues of squid were minced: 10 g minced squid was extracted with 20 mL of 20 mmol/L Tris-acetic acid buffer (pH 7.0), then homogenized by ultrasound for 30 min in an icy water bath, and finally centrifuged at 10,000 g for 15 min at 4 °C. The water-soluble fraction of squid was obtained as squid extract and stored at 4 °C for analysis of the thermal decomposition of TMAO.
+The muscle tissues of squid were minced: 10 g minced squid was extracted with 20 mL of 20 mmol/L Tris-acetic acid buffer (pH 7.0), then homogenized by ultrasound for 30 min in an icy water bath, and finally centrifuged at 10,000 g for 15 min at 4 °C. The water-soluble fraction of squid was acquired as squid extract and stored at 4 °C for analysis of the thermal decomposition of TMAO.

 2.4 The effects of different concentrations of chlorogenic acid and quercetin-3-D-galactoside on the thermal degradation of TMAO in squid extract

-2.0 mL of different concentrations of chlorogenic acid or quercetin-3-D-galactoside was mixed with 2.0 mL squid extract, respectively.
+We mixed 2.0 mL of different concentrations of chlorogenic acid or quercetin-3-D-galactoside with 2.0 mL squid extract, respectively.
 The mixtures were heated at 100 °C for 15 min in a water bath.
 The sample tubes were cooled in running water to stop the reaction.
 2.0 mL squid extract was mixed with 2.0 mL distilled water for use as a control.
 Then the contents of FA, DMA, TMA, and TMAO were determined, respectively.

 2.5 The effect of heating temperature on thermal degradation of TMAO in squid extract

 2.0 mL squid extract was mixed with 2.0 mL of 1 g/L chlorogenic acid or quercetin-3-D-galactoside.
 The mixtures were heated for 15 min at 20, 40, 60, 80, and 100 °C in a water bath, respectively.
 Then the sample tubes were cooled in running water.
-The contents of FA, DMA, TMA, and TMAO were identified by using the following method.
+The contents of FA, DMA, TMA, and TMAO were identified using the following method.

 2.6 The effect of heating time on the thermal degradation of TMAO in squid extract

 2.0 mL squid extract was mixed with 2.0 mL of 1 g/L chlorogenic acid or quercetin-3-D-galactoside.
 The mixtures were heated for 15, 30, 45, 60, 75, and 120 min, respectively at 100 °C in a water bath.
 Then the sample tubes were cooled in flowing water.
-The contents of FA, DMA, TMA, and TMAO were determined by the following detection methods, respectively.
+The contents of FA, DMA, TMA, and TMAO were obtained by the following detection methods, respectively.